 Guide

-List Your Outlook Emails from the Command Line
+List Outlook Emails from Terminal (No Graph API)

-The az CLI does not have email commands.
+EWS (Exchange Web Services) is still around, but Microsoft announced its deprecation for Exchange Online in October 2026 (announcement MC862873).
+The az CLI doesn't have email commands.
 PowerShell's Get-MailboxFolderPermission requires Exchange Online management modules and admin access.
-Neither gives you a clean, portable command-line workflow.
+None of these give you a clean, portable workflow.

 Head to dashboard-v3.nylas.com, create an application, and connect your Microsoft 365 or Outlook.com account.
-Then grab your API key:
+Then configure the CLI:

 nylas auth config